 - The complete list of projects I am (was) involved in can be found here

-I will give a keynote lecture on the Flinders Hamiltonian Cycle Problem Challenge (we used Sagemath for this challenge).
+I will give a talk on the Flinders Hamiltonian Cycle Problem Challenge (we used Sagemath for this challenge).